5 Inspiring Outdoors Makeovers Recently Completed in Dublin with Natural Paving Slabs

 The choice to use this sandstone was an inspired one, when we view the similar hue of the garden wall, and the nicely contrasting darkness of the benches and table.
 What a perfect way to ensure you’ve got an attractive, year-round space for BBQs and outdoor dining (or just a quiet drink in the sun, whilst the kids are at school!)

-Blog by Calum
+Article written by Calum